Athersys Partners Up: Can Nikon CeLL Get MultiStem On Track?

 According to Athersys CEO Gil Van Bokkelen, NCLi has committed to “extensive investment in facilities and technology.”
 While NCLi may have little significant impact on the speed of trial commencement, the move to partner on commercialization indicates that NCLi and its behemoth parent are willing to stump up to produce MultiStem.

 In a large-scale Phase 3 trial, a significant amount of product will be necessary, so having a highly professional and process-oriented partner will be a crucial asset over the life of the trial.
-It will also likely help dispel some of the cloud surrounding manufacturing quality that has thus far beleaguered MultiStem, and which I argued in a previous article may have had some impact on the reluctance of American or European partners to come forward.
+It will also likely help dispel some of the clouds surrounding manufacturing quality that has thus far beleaguered MultiStem, and which I argued in a previous article may have had some impact on the reluctance of American or European partners to come forward.

-A Vote of Confidence, A Question of Efficacy
+A Vote Of Confidence, A Question Of Efficacy

 The NCLi partnership represents a meaningful vote of confidence from a major company – something Athersys has sorely needed.
 Nikon’s agreement to manage manufacturing implies a degree of belief in Athersys and in the efficacy of MultiStem.